 Berlin is becoming a hotspot for tech startups these days but for how advanced of a country Germany is, it does not hold a half a candle to say Silicon Valley.
 If you’re moving to Germany to work, be prepared for an office setting where people don’t generally take risks or voice what could be potentially good ideas out of fear that it deviates too much from the norm.
 It’s very much an inside the box thinking type of culture, although not to the likes of say Japan.
 Maybe a Japan-lite?

 All in all, this is probably why so many essential processes in Germany are antiquated with change coming at snail’s pace.
+German innovation started and stopped with cars.

 Life is still good though